davenquinn/xenoliths/paper/text/figure-captions.md

 placement relative to the dispersed Southern California batholith, Neogene dextral faults, and the stalled Monterey microplate.
-Sampling locations for previous xenolith studies are shown: the Central and Eastern Sierran suites show a record of delamination of a batholithic root [@Ducea1996] and Mojave sites show underplating of Farallon-plate lithospheric nappes during the Cretaceous [@Luffi2009].
-The position of Crystal Knob is also shown, along with its location prior to dextral offset on the Neogene San Andreas transform system.
+Sampling locations for previous xenolith studies are shown: the Central and Eastern Sierran suites show a record of delamination of a batholithic root [@Ducea1996] and Mojave Plateau sites show underplating of Farallon-plate lithospheric nappes during the Cretaceous [@Luffi2009].
+The position of Crystal Knob is also shown, along with its North-America-relative position prior to dextral offset on the Neogene San Andreas transform system.
 Crystal Knob restores to ~350 km SE of its current location, with ~310 km displacement on the modern San Andreas Fault and ~40 km remainder on the Rinconada Fault.
 Independent reconstructions using the regional paleomagnetic